 First Reading Bill

 For its introduction of a Bill into the House, a Bill is printed in first reading format which includes explanatory notes about the purpose of the Bill.

 See also Bill Stages; Report Bill; Third Reading Bill.

-Print copies of The Gazette are available from Crown Publications, Queen's Printer.
+Print copies of The Gazette are available from Crown Publications, King's Printer.
 Part I and II of The Gazette are also available on BC Laws.
 Gazette Part I includes issues from January 2003 to present.
 Gazette Part II includes issues from October 2001 to present.

 The verbatim transcript of what is said in the Legislative Assembly debates and in committees.

 Print copies of Hansard are available from Crown Publications, King's Printer.